meetjain16/mysaathi/README.md

 1. **Click the microphone button** to start voice input
 2. **Speak your question** clearly into your microphone
-3. **Aurora will respond** with both text and voice
+3. **Saarthi will respond** with both text and voice
-4. **Click the stop button** to interrupt Aurora's speech if needed
+4. **Click the stop button** to interrupt Saarthi's speech if needed

 ### Persona Selection

-- **Auto-Select**: Let Aurora automatically choose the best persona based on your question
+- **Auto-Select**: Let Saarthi automatically choose the best persona based on your question
 - **Manual Selection**: Use the dropdown to force a specific persona:
   - General Assistant for everyday questions
   - Education Specialist for learning and academic topics